jitendrabdev/Cloudya/README.md

 # Cloudya

-# UI automation using Pupeteer and API automation using postman.
+# UI (FE) automation using Pupeteer and API (BE) automation using postman.
 Attached postman collection file as "Cloudya.postman_collection.json".

 # Steps for project set up
 1. Create project folder and Clone this repository.